Trolleys In Pittsburgh Throughout the Years

 "It was really a hodgepodge," says Scott Becker, executive director of the Pennsylvania Trolley Museum in Washington, near the Meadowlands.

-JANUARY 1, 1902: Pittsburgh Railways Company is formed as a result of several companies consolidating their operations.
+JANUARY 1, 1902: Pittsburgh Railways Company, a subsidiary of the Philadelphia Company, is formed on June 8, 1901 as a result of the transit bills to consolidate the increasing number of transit companies in Allegheny County.
 There are 1100 trolleys in operation along 400 miles of single track.
 Yearly ridership totals 178.7 million passengers with revenue of $6.7 million.

 The standard turn-of-the-century streetcar has eight wheels, high steps and narrow doors.
 This makes traveling slow and cumbersome, particularly for women whose clothes don't allow them to negotiate the cars.